xenic/django-code-exercise/README.md

 # Instructions
 Fork this repository in GitHub, clone the repository to your local system, create a Django project with accompanying apps using a currently supported version of Django (1.7 – 1.11).
 Using the Django admin application and 3rd party packages is acceptable and encouraged.
 Also, along with writing unit tests, following PEP-8 and PEP-257, using PyLint and ReSTful URL design.

 There is a lot of work here, we don’t expect you to complete the project.
+After getting the basic Django project and app structure created, take 2 – 3 hours and see what you can get done.
 Where would you start?
+How would you go about tackling this project?
 Show us what you got?